 - You can call Customer Care (phone numbers are printed on the back cover of this booklet). - You can call the State Health Insurance Assistance Program.
 For details about this organization and how to contact it, go to Chapter 2, Section 3. - You can contact Medicare. - You can visit the Medicare website to read or download the publication "Medicare Rights & Protections."
 (The publication is available at: www.medicare.gov/Pubs/pdf/11534-Medicare-Rights-and-Protections.pdf.) - Or, you can call 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.

-SECTION 2 You have some responsibilities as a member of the plan this booklet).
-We're here to help.
+SECTION 2 You have some responsibilities as a member of the plan

 Section 2.1 What are your responsibilities?